George Gann, President & Chair of the Board

 Kingsley is currently a professor at Curtin University's Department of Environment and Agriculture, a visiting professor at Kings Park and Botanic Garden, a visiting professor at the University of Western Australia's School of Plant Biology, and a research associate at the Missouri Botanic Garden.
 He serves as Board member of the Society for Ecological Restoration, Immediate-Past President of Australian Network for Plant Conservation, Member of International Panel of Experts for the Global Strategy for Plant Conservation, Consulting Editor of In Vitro Cell and Developmental Biology.
 He also sits on several prestigious panels including the National Judging Panel for Eureka Awards, National Grant Advisory Panel for Australian Flora Foundation, Chairman of Research Committee for the Australian Orchid Foundation and Delegate of the Australian Network for Plant Conservation to the Council of Heads of Australian Botanic Gardens.
 Kingsley joined the IRC Board in 2015.

-Patty Phares, Director
+Patty Phares, MS, Director

-Allison Turner, Director
+Allison Turner, MBA, Director

 Allison Turner, owner and CEO of BCoSF Media and Business Consultants of South Florida (BCoSF), is a resident of Delray Beach, Florida and brings over 25 years of experience in a variety of industries where she honed her skills in management, customer service, event planning, marketing, and communications.
 At BCoSF, she brings her passion for creativity, finance and management to the company.
 Using her drive for perfection and time management skills that she learned as a Division I College Athlete, she brings consistency, focus and passion to her work with businesses.
 She oversees two divisions of BCoSF, Business Consultants of South Florida and BCoSF Media, which houses the branding, website design, online marketing services and video production.
+She joined the IRC Board in 2018.